 The personalities of chickens differ, but most of them adopt a calmer temperament.
 Again, if they are well-socialized, they are okay with people and other animals being around.

 Hens tend to go broody.
-Therefore, hens typically make incredibly attentive mothers.
+Therefore, hens typically make incredibly good mothers.